Table of contents

-Masha Efy, Creative Writer at OWOX BI
+Masha Efy, Creative Writer @ OWOX

 These reports contain key metrics like return on ad spend (ROAS), revenue, Customer Lifetime Value (CLV), cost per acquisition (CPA), and cost per lead (CPL) for your paid campaigns.
 You’ll need multi-channel reports for cross-channel budget allocation, as well as channel-specific reports that provide deeper insights, helping you understand the effectiveness of your advertising efforts, so you can improve your paid marketing strategy.

 Get a set of fully-automated PPC reports on your data in minutes

 For example, you might find that Google Ads is driving higher revenue and has a better return on ad spend compared to Facebook and Instagram Ads.
 With this information, you can allocate more budget to Google Ads to maximize your ROAS and improve your overall paid marketing strategy.